stratapp-ai/stratapp-ai.github.io/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 feature_image: ''

 ---
-\#stratapp’s co-founders started thinking about **how to engage 100% of employees**, rather than only those folks who are lucky enough to be inside the strat-dev circle.
+At #stratapp, we started to think about **how to engage 100% of employees**, rather than only those folks who are lucky enough to be inside the strat-dev circle.

 Why?
 The historical challenge for business owners, CEOs and management consultants has not been a lack of ideas or the process of strategy development.